Liberty

 Liberty Enlightening the World (known as the Statue of Liberty), by sculptor Frédéric Auguste Bartholdi, was donated to the US by France in 1886 as an artistic personification of liberty.

-Liberty is the state of being free within society from oppressive restrictions imposed by authority on one's way of life, behavior, or political views.
+Liberty is the state of being free within society from restrictions imposed by authority on one's way of life, behavior, or political views.
 The concept of liberty can vary depending on perspective and context.
-In the Constitutional law of the United States, ordered liberty means creating a balanced society where individuals have the freedom to act without unnecessary interference (negative liberty) and access to opportunities and resources to pursue their goals (positive liberty), all within a fair legal system.
+In the constitutional law of the United States, ordered liberty means creating a balanced society where individuals have the freedom to act without unnecessary interference (negative liberty) and access to opportunities and resources to pursue their goals (positive liberty), all within a fair legal system.

 Sometimes liberty is differentiated from freedom by using the word "freedom" primarily, if not exclusively, to mean the ability to do as one wills and what one has the power to do; and using the word "liberty" to mean the absence of arbitrary restraints, taking into account the rights of all involved.
 In this sense, the exercise of liberty is subject to capability and limited by the rights of others.
 Thus liberty entails the responsible use of freedom under the rule of law without depriving anyone else of their freedom.
 Liberty can be taken away as a form of punishment.
 In many countries, people can be deprived of their liberty if they are convicted of criminal acts.

 Liberty's etymology is from the Latin word liber, from Proto-Italic louðeros, from Proto-Indo-European h₁léwdʰeros, from h₁lewdʰ- ('people') (thus cognate to archaic English lede meaning 'man, person').
 The word "liberty" is commonly used in slogans or quotes, such as in "Life, Liberty and the pursuit of Happiness" from the United States Declaration of Independence, and France's national motto "Liberté, égalité, fraternité".